ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/window.md

 tags:
 - Docs
 ---
-ByteHouse supports the standard syntax of window functions.
+ByConity supports the standard syntax of window functions.
 A list of window related features are explained below.

 |Feature|Status|
 |--|--|